RuslanLabza/vanila-js-calendar-app/README.md

 ## About the Project

-This is a modern, responsive web application for project management and calendar events.
+This is a responsive web application for project management and calendar events.
 It's designed to help teams organize tasks, track progress, and collaborate effectively while managing their schedules.

 ## Features